someparty/someparty/source/articles/2020-05-17-ouster-stew.html.markdown

 [Watch: Alexisonfire - "Season of the Flood" @ YouTube](https://youtu.be/oQx2V9Znurs "#")

 Toronto pop-punk trio [Talk Show Host](http://www.talkshowhost.ca/) may have just blown the quarantine content game wide open.
-Acoustic streams and low-fi bedroom pop is one thing, but slickly produced mini-exposés on a musician's favourite means of coffee conveyance?
+Acoustic streams and lo-fi bedroom pop is one thing, but slickly produced mini-exposés on a musician's favourite means of coffee conveyance?
 That's something else.

 While I'm certain the group's anxiously sitting on the follow-up to 2017's catchy *Not Here to Make Friends*, they may have found a new calling here.